fredhallgren/nystrompca/README.md

 		logger.py
 ```

-The raw datasets used in the experiments are included in the folder `data/`  in the root directory.
+The raw datasets used in the experiments are included in the folder `data/`.
 PCA and PCR examples in Jupyter notebooks are located in the `notebook_examples/` folder.

 The algorithms are implemented as objects with methods to fit and apply them, with an API like `scikit-learn`.
 The inheritance relationships among the algorithm classes and base classes are illustrated by the following UML diagram